 My Favorite Answers

 I’ve tried to choose favorite answers without considering how closely the author agreed with me.
-But because one of my criteria for a good answer is “logically sound”, and I consider my own views to be logically sound, there will be bias.
+But because one of my criteria for a good answer is “logically sound”, and I consider my own beliefs to be logically sound (if I didn’t, I’d have to find new beliefs), there will be bias.

 * * * * *